PrismarineJS/node-minecraft-protocol/docs/FAQ.md

 client.on('end', () => {})
 ```

-## How can I make a proxy with this ?
+## How can I make a proxy with this?

 * Check out our WIP proxy lib <https://github.com/PrismarineJS/prismarine-proxy>
 * See this example <https://github.com/PrismarineJS/node-minecraft-protocol/tree/master/examples/proxy>